chloelewisdev/milestone-project-3/README.md

 * **Tips** - This page welcomes the user to the community tips board with an image and then some introductory text.
 The user is then presented with all the different tips that have been shared by others, as well as a search feature at the top of the tips section.
 Each tip card displays a title, a category, more details about the tip, and the username of the person that has shared tip.
 If the user is logged in, they are shown a ‘Delete’ button and an ‘Edit’ button on the tips they have shared on the board.
 By clicking the delete button, the logged in user removes the tip, and are shown a flash message confirming this.
 If the user wants to edit their tip, they can click ‘Edit’ and are then taken to a page which displays a form prefilled with their original tip.
 Here they can edit the tip and click ton ‘Save Update’, which updates the tip, takes the user back to the community Tips page, and confirms that their message has been updated with a flash message.

-* **Search** The searcg feature on the Tips page enables the user to type in part or all of a word, click on the button ‘Search’ which then provides them with the results of their search (the tips containing the word they have searched for), or a message is displayed showing the user that there are no results.
+* **Search** The search feature on the Tips page enables the user to type in part or all of a word, click on the button ‘Search’ which then provides them with the results of their search (the tips containing the word they have searched for), or a message is displayed showing the user that there are no results.
 The user can then click to ‘Reset’ the search function which displays all of the tips again to the user so that they can do a fresh search if they wish.

 * **Log In** – This feature contains a log in form where an existing user can input their username and password to log in.
 If they enter the wrong password and/or username, they are shown a flash message telling the username that the details are incorrect and to try again.
 Users on this page that don’t yet have an account are prompted to sign up with a message and sign up button underneath the log in form.
 Once users successfully log in, they are taken to the ‘My Tips’ page.

 * **Sign Up** - This feature contains a form where the user can input a username and password in order to create an account.
 If they enter a username that already exists, they are shown a message explaining this and asking them to try again.
 Once the user clicks on ‘Sign Up’, the user is taken to the ‘My Tips’ page, where they can begin sharing their tips with the community.
 Users on this page that already have an account are prompted to log in with a message and a log in button underneath the sign up form.

 * **My Tips** - once the user is logged in, they are taken to the ‘My Tips’page and this feature is now displayed in the navbar, (otherwise hidden for users that don’t have an account).
 This page contains a feature that displays all of the tips that the user has shared so far.
 Within those tips, the user can edit them by clicking on an ‘Edit’ button which takes them to the Edit Tip page, or they can delete them by clicking on a ‘Delete’ button.
 The user’s username is shown at the top of the page so that they user knows that these tips are personal to them.
 Underneath the ‘My Tips’ feature shown on this page, the user is given the option to ‘Share Tips’, which is relevant to both users that have only just signed up with no tips and also those that have shared lots of tips and have something new they want to share.
-The ‘Share Tips’ page takes the user to ‘Share Tips’ page.
-Alternatively, next to the ‘Share Tips’ button, the user can click on the ‘Log Out’ button to log out if they wish.
+The ‘Share Tips’ button takes the user to the Share Tips page.
+Alternatively, at the bottom of the page, the user can click on the ‘Log Out’ button to log out if they wish.

 * **Share Tips** - This page features a form with three fields – users are prompted to add a category, tip title and tip details.
 All fields are required in order to submit the form, if the user leaves a field blank they are shown a message asking them to complete the empty field.
 When the user has finished adding their tip, they can click on the ‘Share’, which takes the user to the ‘Tips’ page, displays a flash message to the user so that they know their tip has been shared successfully, and the tip is added to the list of tips displayed on the Tips page.
 Alternatively, on the Share Tips page, if the user changes their mind and decides they no longer want to share a tip, they can click on a ‘Cancel’ button at the bottom of the form which directs the user back to the ‘Tips’ page.